magneticio/vamp.io/content/documentation/guides/canary-release.md

   sava:1.1.0:
     weight: 0%
     condition_strength: 100%
-    conditions:
-    - condition: User-Agent = Chrome
+    condition: User-Agent = Chrome
 ```

 Notice two things:

-1. We inserted a list of conditions (with only one condition for now).
+1. We inserted a condition.
 2. We set the condition strength to 100% (it would be also by default set to 100%).
 This is important because we want all Chrome users to access the new service - we could also say `condition_strength: 50%` to give access just to half of them.
 3. We set te weight to 0% because we don't want any other users to access `sava:1.1.0`